Tagline : IMPOWR is a new collaborative online database of information on gender-equality law reform efforts around the world.

-We here at the International Models Project on Women’s Right (IMPOWR) celebrate women every day!
-As many of you already know, IMPOWR is an innovative initiative to establish a global collaborative research database on women's rights under law.
+Description The International Models Project for Women’s Rights (IMPOWR) is an innovative initiative to establish a global collaborative research database on women's rights under law.
 It promises to play a unique role in supporting the worldwide implementation of the principles underlying the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).